 The Kristy Kringle is a party maker that’s full of fresh flavors, and will keep you warm all winter long!
+Make it for yourself or make it for a crowd!

 The holidays basically scream, “Give me a cocktail!”
 Whether it’s an office party (AKA Saturday night at our house), a family get together, or an ugly Christmas sweater party with friends, having a great drink is a must.
 This cocktail is one of those drinks.
 It has a great combination of flavors and you can make a big batch so you can just pour and serve instead of shaking to order.
 Love that!